 1. Purpose of procedures

-1.1 This document outlines the responsibilities for the storage and management of research data and materials in compliance with the Code, the Responsible Research Conduct – Governing Policy, and other relevant legislation.
+1.1 This document outlines the roles and responsibilities for the storage and management of research data and materials in compliance with the Code, the Responsible Research Conduct – Governing Policy, and other relevant legislation.

 2. Scope and application